Bug report #1533

 It appears that a WMS raster layer with transparency set in the layer properties will increase transparency with every screen refresh until it becomes invisible.
 To replicate, try the NED shaded relief layer from:

-#1 Updated by John Tull over 11 years ago
+#1 Updated by John Tull almost 12 years ago

 I realize now that the link can be shortened to:

-#2 Updated by ersts - over 11 years ago
+#2 Updated by ersts - almost 12 years ago

 - Status changed from Open to In Progress